jiro/CustomPresentation/README.md

 - Manages the presentation style
-- Adds custom views for presentaion
+- Adds custom views for presentation
 - Inherits from `UIPresentationController`
 - Conforms to the `UIViewControllerTransitioningDelegate` protocol